batmelodyvenisonpure/EnterpriseSOCPlatform-Wazuh-n8n-Telegram-Notification/README.md

 ## Project Overview

-A complete **Security Operations Center (SOC) platform** built from scratch that simulates a real-world enterprise security environment.
-This project demonstrates my ability to deploy, configure, and automate security operations using industry-standard tools and frameworks.
+A complete Security Operations Center (SOC) platform built from scratch that simulates a real-world enterprise security environment.
+This project demonstrates my ability to deploy, configure, and automate security operations using industry-standard tools with AI-powered alert triage and instant Telegram notifications.

-The platform integrates **SIEM, SOAR, and Case Management** capabilities with **5 custom detection rules** mapped to the MITRE ATT&CK framework, all automated through n8n workflows.
+The platform integrates SIEM and SOAR capabilities with 5 custom detection rules mapped to the MITRE ATT&CK framework, all automated through n8n workflows with OpenAI-powered analysis and real-time Telegram alerts.

 ---